- Latest Work

 I believe that photography and accurate photojournalism are vital tools to the survival of some species.
 If people do not see one of the beautiful animals I share my world with or read an engaging story describing their character, how on earth will anyone be moved enough to protect them?

-I have participated in over thirty different conservation projects in Australia, New Zealand and Antarctica.
+I have participated in over thirty different conservation projects in Australia, Asia, New Zealand and Antarctica.
 A snapshot of some these is below:

 The Southern Oceans Seabird Study Association (SOSSA) based in Wollongong, Australia, is the longest continual study of the Wandering Albatross at sea in the world.